billti/SimpleVueApp/readme.md

 }
 ```

-Then run WebPack from the command-line via `npm run build`.
+Then run WebPack from the command-line via `npm run build` after any TypeScript edits
+to generate the JavaScript files for the site.